 Gangchon Rail Park Route

-In another tunnel there were colorful strobe lights, lasers and very loud K-pop music.
+In another tunnel, there were colourful strobe lights, lasers and very loud K-pop music.
 We all drove through this tunnel dancing and singing 😊.

-In the third tunnel there was a land of happy bubbles, meaning that colorful soap bubbles were flying in the air.
+In the third tunnel, there was a land of happy bubbles, meaning that colourful soap bubbles were flying in the air.

 Part of the route runs along the high bank of the cliff, and a wide river meander below.